dmars8047/docker-compose-demo/README.md

 # docker-compose-demo
  A demo of how to use docker compose with APIs and databases.

+ ## Prerequisites

+- Docker.
+Docker Desktop is recommended since it comes with docker compose.
+For more information: https://docs.docker.com/desktop/
+- If you want to run any of the services locally outside of docker then .NET 6 will also be required.

  ## How to run
  1.)
 Make sure that docker is running.